picar0jsu/Nessus-CSV-Parser.ps1/README.md

 # Pentest.ps1
-A simple script that parses and verifies Nessus scan output with Nmap automatically.
+A simple script to parse and verify Nessus scan output with Nmap automatically.
 Performs the following checks:
 - SSH Algorithms
 - SSL Ciphers
 - SSL Certs